sosy-lab/sv-witnesses/README-GraphML.md

 ## Validating Witnesses using a Witness Validation Service

 The witness-validation service is designed to be as simple to use as possible.
-Therefore you will not not need to manually select the specification and architecture the witness was produced for, but may instead include this information within the witness file itself.
+Therefore, you will not need to manually select the specification and architecture the witness was produced for, but may instead include this information within the witness file itself.
 See the XML ``data`` tags with the keys ``specification`` and ``architecture`` in the [example violation witness](minepump_spec1_product33_false-unreach-call_false-termination.cil.graphml) the assumed [specification](PropertyUnreachCall.prp) and [buggy program](minepump_spec1_product33_false-unreach-call_false-termination.cil.c).
 Accepted values for the architecture are ``32bit`` (default) and ``64bit``.
 If you would rather keep the original specification separate, you can still use the witness validators manually, as described further down.
 In addition to the [example violation witness](minepump_spec1_product33_false-unreach-call_false-termination.cil.graphml) above, we also provide an [example correctness witness](multivar_true-unreach-call1.graphml) corresponding to a [correct program](multivar_true-unreach-call1.i) for the same [specification](PropertyUnreachCall.prp).

 Submit the witness validation job here: [http://vcloud.sosy-lab.org/webclient/runs/witness_validation](http://vcloud.sosy-lab.org/webclient/runs/witness_validation)